Prague beer scene

 one where a fake tram has been constructed for patrons to sit in... all very

-surreal, but the main reason to come here is for the "4th tap" which houses a
+surreal, but the main reason to come here is for the two guest beers which can

 particularly liked the posters which advertised Black Death vodka, "Drink in